Livia Kaiser

 Livia Kaiser (born 2 October 2004) is a Swiss figure skater.
-She is the 2023 Swiss national champion, the 2021 Volvo Open Cup silver medalist, and finished 18th at the 2023 European Figure Skating Championships.
+She is the 2023 Swiss national champion, a two-time Swiss national bronze medalist, and the 2021 Volvo Open Cup silver medalist.
+Kaiser has represented Switzerland at the European Championships, finishing fourth in 2024.

 Personal life

 Kaiser was born on 2 October 2004 in Frauenfeld, Switzerland.
 She aspires to become either a veterinarian or a figure skating coach.

 Career

 Early years

-Kaiser became inspired to take up figure skating at age seven after watching countrywoman Sarah Meier win the 2011 European Figure Skating Championships.
+Kaiser became inspired to take up figure skating at age seven after watching countrywoman Sarah Meier win the 2011 European Championships.